 HomeShare Vermont, AARP-VT, and the Heineberg Community Senior Center, recently co-sponsored an ADU workshop at the Heineberg Community Center in Burlington.
 Materials from this workshop are available at HomeShare Vermont's resources page.

 Vermont Natural Resource Council's Community Planning Toolbox also has helpful information for communities addressing the requirements of the law, including a case study from Montpelier's One More Home accessory dwelling unit program which ran from 2006 to 2009.

 In 2009 the Mad River Valley Housing Coalition serving the towns of Towns of Fayston, Warren, Waitsfield, Moretown and Duxbury published an accessory apartment resource guide called Open a New Door: A Guide to Creating & Renting Accessory Apartments in the Mad River Valley.

-New Hampshire Housing has also published a Homeowner's Guide to Accessory Dwelling Units for residents of that state.
-Please note that the statutes and regulations discussed are NOT applicable to Vermont.
+New Hampshire Housing has also published a Homeowner's Guide to Accessory Dwelling Units for residents of that state thta includes many helpful ideas for design, construction and budgeting as well as resources.
+Note that the statutes and regulations cited are not applicable in Vermont.